matthewtherat/esp8266-env/README.md

 , connect and open the address http://192.168.43.1 to configure the newly cooked device.
 Then press reboot.

-Use `uns discover` to find the new device's IP Address:
+Use `uns resolve` to find the new device's IP Address:

 ```bash
 uns d home.NewDevice